d-ries/linux-essentials/06_software/01_course.md

 * `-t`: Will only list the contents of the archive to the screen.
 It will not unpack anything.

 ## dpkg
-`dpkg` is package manager for Debian-based systems.
-Where Ubuntu uses `apt` as the default package manager, we can also use `dpkg`. `dpkg` was the predecessor of `apt-get` and `apt`. `dpkg` doesn't make use of repositories, so we have to have the installer file before using the command.
+`dpkg` was the first package manager for Debian-based systems.
+Where Ubuntu nowadays uses `apt` as the default package manager, we can also use `dpkg`. `dpkg` was the predecessor of `apt-get` and `apt`. `dpkg` doesn't make use of repositories, so we have to have the installer file before using the command.
 It also doesn't download dependencies automatically.
 That's why they used to call it *the dependancy hell*  We can use `dpkg` to install / remove / ... `.deb` files.
 The example below installs the package `yourpackage`:
 ```bash
 student@linux-ess:~$ sudo dpkg -i yourpackage.deb
 ````